dotnet/docs-aspire/docs/search/elasticsearch-component.md

 ### Use configuration providers

 The .NET Aspire Elasticsearch Client component supports [Microsoft.Extensions.Configuration](/dotnet/api/microsoft.extensions.configuration).
 It loads the `ElasticClientsElasticsearchSettings` from configuration by using the `Aspire:Elastic:Clients:Elasticsearch` key.
-Example _appsettings.json_ that configures some of the options:
+Consider the following example _appsettings.json_ that configures some of the options:

 ```json
 {